ziro7/Forward/README.md

 - Logging - In program.cs, startup and controller.
 - CRUD operations is enabled.
 - Swagger enabled to have a better overview of the API.
 - Authorization is enabled and accesstoken is required to access data.
-The Azure Active Directive is used to generate accesstokens, and the frontend is set as a party that can receive an accesstoken.
+The Azure Active Directory is used to generate accesstokens, and the frontend is set as a party that can receive an accesstoken.

 Blazor frontend:
 - SignalR is included in blazor and is added in the configure method in startup.